 Reasons Behind System Idle Process high CPU usage

-There are various updates that are downloaded in background automatically, resulting in slowing down of the PC.
+Windows 10 updates: There are various updates that are downloaded in the background automatically, resulting in slowing down of the PC.

 How To Fix System Idle Process high CPU usage On windows 10

-System idle processes can be frustrating as they utilize majority of your resources within the CPU, Make windows unusable with Freezes continuously, If you also Suffering with This Problem Don’t Worry Here We have some Tips To fix System Idle Process high CPU usage on Windows 10.
+System idle processes can be frustrating as they utilize the majority of your resources within the CPU, Make windows unusable with Freezes continuously If you also Suffering from This Problem Don’t Worry Here We have some Tips To fix System Idle Process high CPU usage on Windows 10.